nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 **Warning: possible loss of data after this.
 Final warning: This setup is for UEFI machines, not BIOS/CSM**

+#### Step 6a: Setting up EFI and Root Partitions

 We will use the ```fdisk``` utility for this.
 List all the disks, by using ```fdisk -l```.
 Currently, it should appear both the USB Drive and the internal drive(s).
 Keep in mind the name of the proper one.
 In my case it was ```/dev/nvme0n1``` (as I mentioned earlier, it can also be ```/dev/sda``` or similar if you are using a NVMe SSD).

 Run fdisk with the destination drive.
 In my case it was ```/dev/nvme0n1```, so I executed as ```fdisk /dev/nvme0n1```.
 Type ```d``` and press Enter/Return until all the partitions are deleted.

 With the disk fully wiped now, type ```g``` and press Enter/Return.
 This will create a new GPT partition table.
 Create a **new primary partition** by typing ```n``` and pressing Enter/Return.
 Make it 500MB.
-After creating, type ```t``` and press Enter/Return.
+This can be done by selecting the initial sector, then in the final sector typing +500M.
+After creating, type ```t```, and then type ```l``` (lowercase L), and find the number correspondent to the EFI/ESP partition.
+Type this number and press Enter/Return.
 This will change the partition type to EFI System, instead of Linux.

-Select the needed size (I recommend using the whole SSD, in the future I will add a specific SETUP with a Swap partition).
-After this, you should have your drive with a single partition, where you will install the operating system.
+Create a new partition, using ```n```, select the needed size (I recommend using the remaining SSD space, unless you are setting up with a SWAP partition, see 6b).
+After this, you should have your drive with 2 partitions, a 500MB EFI, and a second one with the remaining space, where you will install the operating system.

+#### Step 6b (Optional): Setting up a SWAP partition

+To setup a swap space, you need to know two things: Your drive size, and your RAM size.
+Knowing your drive size (for example 1TB, in my case) subtract 500MB, from the EFI partition, and then subtract your RAM size plus an extra gigabyte, for tolerance.

+In my case, 1024GB (which is 1TB) - 0.5GB - 17GB = 1006.5GB (I will round it to 1006GB only)

+So the system partition should have this size.
+The remaining will be SWAP.

+Assuming right now you only have the EFI partition in the drive, create a new partition, by typing ```n```, select primary, put the beginning after the EFI partition (by just pressing Enter/Return).
+The end sector should be +YOURSIZE.
+In my case, I would do +1006G.

+Next, let's use the remaining space as SWAP.
+For this, type ```n``` to make a new partition, and press enter/return to use all the default values.
+After this, type ```t``` to change the partition type, and ```l``` (lowercase L), to check all the possible types.
+Find an option named SWAP, Linux SWAP or similar (at the time of writting, it is option 82, if I am not mistaken).
+Type this number in the type selector.
+If everything went well with no errors, move to step 6c.

+#### Step 6c: Finishing up and formatting the drives

 Type ```w``` to write all the changes to the disk, and exit fdisk.

 Assuming you are back in the Arch terminal, format the new partitions.
-The first one should be FAT32: do it using ```mkfs.fat -F32 /dev/nvme0n1p1```.
-The second one should be EXT4.
+The first one (EFI) should be FAT32: do it using ```mkfs.fat -F32 /dev/nvme0n1p1```.
+The second one (Root) should be EXT4.
 You can do this using the command ```mkfs.ext4 /dev/nvme0n1p2```.
+If you have set up correctly a swap partition, as explained in 6b, you should format it with ```mkswap /dev/nvme0n1p3```.
+At this point you can also call ```swapon /dev/nvme0n1p3```, if you really want to enable SWAP during the installation, although not needed.

 Now you are ready to install Arch Linux!